KevGildea/KevGildea.github.io/_posts/ROM-forward-kinematics.md

 First, consider a joint we would like to represent the shoulder.

-# UPDATE

 <p align="center">
   <img src="/assets/images/ROM-forward-kinematics/fig11.png" width="1200">
 </p>

 If we would like to map the upper arm (vector a) to point in the direction of vector b, then there are an infinite number of possible solutions, where as before, for a spherical joint with no constraints the Euler axis is constrained to be on the plane that bisects the vectors, such that the normalised vectors are symmetric to the plane - all resulting in different resultant shoulder joint orientations.
-We would like to reduce the solution space by describing the joint as a universal/hardy spicer joint with 2DOF, and physically plausable ranges of motion about the x and y axes when performing sequential rotations.
+We would like to reduce the solution space by describing the joint as a universal/hardy spicer joint with 2DOF, and physically plausable ranges of motion about the y and z axes when performing sequential rotations.

- # UPDATE

 <p align="center">
   <img src="/assets/images/ROM-forward-kinematics/fig9.png" width="1200">